 Toys are a significant part of childhood, and they keep the children engaged while teaching them new things.
-If you plan to buy the best toys for babies with Down syndrome, here are some toys to help them develop and learn while playing.
+If you plan to buy the best toys for babies with Down syndrome, here are some tried-and-tested toys to help them develop and learn while playing.
 It is essential to pick playthings that intrigue their interests and encourage them to learn new things.
-We have curated a list of exciting toys ideal for children with Down syndrome to help you pick the right one.
+We have curated a list of best-selling toys ideal for children with Down syndrome to help you pick the right one.

 Benefits Of Toys For Babies With Down Syndrome

 Here are some benefits of playing with toys for babies with Down syndrome.

 - Colorful educational toys with music and lights can promote interest and engagement in babies

 - Toys with easy-grasp, reach, different textures and sounds can help improve fine motor skills and encourage your child to reach and grasp.

 - Some toys help enhance social interactions and language learning in children.

 10 Best Toys For Babies With Down Syndrome

 1. Best Touch-Sensitive: LeapFrog Learning Friends 100 Words Book